blackgrease/Portswigger-Web-Academy-Labs/JWTs/Intermediate JWT Attacks.md

 - Generate a new RSA key
 - Modify the tokens payload as required
-- “Attack” > “Embedded JWK” & send to see how server responds.
+- “Attack” > “Embedded JWK” & send to see if the token is vulnerable.

 **Redemidiation** : The best practice is to have a whitelist of public keys that a server can use in order to verify JWT signatures.